-Turkmenistan is a socialist, tightly controlled by the police, country in Central Asia roughly the size of Thailand, inhabited by only 5 million people.
+Turkmenistan is a socialist, tightly controlled by the police, isolated country in Central Asia roughly the size of Thailand, inhabited by only 5 million people.
 Hence, it’s no wonder that traveling to Turkmenistan is an incredibly unique experience.
-Despite everything, Turkmenistan a country with a rich history and a surprisingly interesting destination.
-If you’re wondering what to expect when traveling to Turkmenistan, keep reading; this Turkmenistan travel guide will tell you everything you need to know.
+Despite everything, there are a lot of exciting things to do in Turkmenistan you won’t find elsewhere and if you’re wondering what to expect when traveling to Turkmenistan, keep reading; this Turkmenistan travel guide will tell you everything you need to know.

 The former Soviet country is home to the biggest archeological site in Central Asia, the former biggest city in the world, the door to hell, the birthplace of the Zoroastrianism, and arguably the strangest capital in the world.
 It’s also one of only a few countries in the world where petrol is cheaper than water.